 Step-by-Step Small Business Tax Checklist For 2020

-It’s never too early to start thinking about next year’s tax season.
-If you’re just starting to plan for it now, you already may be behind!
+It’s never too early to prepare for tax season.
 Many aspects of tax planning come down to the small, consistent efforts you’ve made over the year to keep things organized.
 Small business owners without good financial hygiene may get nervous when tax season rolls around, but the process doesn’t have to be stressful.